soccergrl5/FlorianMan/README.md

-# FlorianMan
+# FloroianMan
-Project for the very serious Game Jam
+Project for the Very Serious Juniper Dev Game Jam